 - We put forward that there is no requirement to submit an application for a Novel Food as it’s our opinion cannabis extract are not Novel

-- The risk of submission of an application could result in products coming off the market until such a time as an authorisation is granted.
+- The risk of submission of an application could result in products coming off the market until such time as authorisation is granted.

 While Cannabis extracts should not be considered novel food there is a need for the Cannabis/CBD market to be regulated.
-Currently the CTA are regualting each one of its memebers including Dr. Hemp Me.
-As part of this process the CTA have brought in a panel of independent experts called TrustCanna.
+Currently, the CTA is regulating each one of its members including Dr. Hemp Me.
+As part of this process, the CTA has brought in a panel of independent experts called TrustCanna.

 10% Discount Code: Drhemp10